 Because a bridge pickup is located near the middle of the strings, where tension is lowest, it’s more sensitive to slight movements.
-Consequently, the sound isn’t as sharp here as it is near the bridge.
+Consequently, the sound isn’t as sharp here as near the bridge.

 Instead, the neck pickup excels at picking up nuance.
-It also offers a softer tone (again, because of lower string tension) which compliments jazz, pop, R&B, and other “light” genres.
+It also offers a softer tone (again, because of lower string tension), which compliments jazz, pop, R&B, and other “light” genres.

 Pros and Cons of Bridge Pickups

 Guitar designers know that bridge and neck pickups have specific drawbacks.
 Thus, each pickup is a solution to the other one.
 Understanding their strengths and weaknesses lets you know which will offer the best sound in certain circumstances.

 Let’s begin with the bridge pickup.
 When should you use it?

 Here are some instances where bridge pickups excel: